neo9/cordova-honeywell-scanner/README.md

 ### claim

-Claim the access of the device
+Claim the access of the device</br>
 For optimization, please call this function during apps resume event

 ```js